NoFap sleep and NoFap insomnia is a personal topic for me.

 - Increase in impulsivity: an increased tendency to indulge in other dopamine-spiking habits like sugar consumption, excessive video gaming, and so on.

 Not all NoFap Insomnias are created equal

-If you’ve been having sleeping issues pre-NoFap, you probably have a sleeping disorder that you need to pay close attention to.
+If you’ve been having sleeping issues pre-NoFap challenge, you probably have a sleeping disorder that you need to pay close attention to.

-Because just like me, when you start NoFap, it’ll likely get worse—turn into full-blown insomnia.
+Because just like me, when you start the NoFap challenge, it’ll likely get worse—turn into full-blown insomnia.